 Training for a full or half marathon.
 Students required to run twice a week in scheduled class time and twice a week outside of class time, following a training schedule leading up to a race.
 Pre-requisite: PE 111 or instructor's approval.
-1.5 Credits (non-academic).
+Course may be repeated once for credit.